App lifecycle in Hexnode

 - Retiring apps

-The apps in the App inventory can be easily associated with devices, users, groups or even domains.
+The apps in the app inventory can be easily associated with devices, users, groups or even domains.
 If the app is associated with a user, it will be installed on all the devices assigned to that particular user.
 If the owner of the device changes, then the apps mapped to that user will be uninstalled.
-Admins can install apps through Hexnode either using actions or through mandatory app policy.
+Admins can install apps through Hexnode either using the Install Application action or through the Required Apps policy.

 Not all apps that are installed on the devices via Hexnode might be relevant after some time.
 This might necessitate the removal of the apps.
 Imagine having 20 outdated apps on each device.
 Uninstalling the apps on each device is a cumbersome task.
 Hexnode simplifies this process.

-When configuring the mandatory app policy for iOS and Android, Hexnode provides an option to remove all the managed apps once the policy is removed.
+When configuring the Required Apps policy for iOS, Android and Windows devices, Hexnode provides an option to remove all the managed apps once the policy is removed.
 If this option is enabled, removing the policy will uninstall all the apps installed via that policy.
-Admin can also remove managed apps from the Android and iOS devices using the remote action Uninstall Application.
-Apart from these methods, disenrolling a device from the Hexnode portal will also automatically delete all the apps installed via Hexnode.
+Admin can also remove managed apps from the iOS, Android, Windows, and and tvOS devices using the remote action Uninstall Application.
+Apart from these methods, disenrolling iOS and tvOS devices from the Hexnode portal will also automatically delete all the apps installed via Hexnode.
+However, disenrolling Android and Windows devices from Hexnode will automatically delete only those apps added via Required Apps policy with the option ‘Remove apps from the device on policy removal’ enabled.
 The admins need not misspend time manually removing the apps from the devices.